openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/connection-security.md

 Controller APIs provide ways for clients (SDKs or otherwise) to interact with a network.
 The [Edge Management API](../../../reference/developer/api/02-edge-management-reference.mdx) is used for configuration and maintenance.
-The [Edge Client API](../../../reference/developer/api/01-edge-client-reference.mdx) is used to allow clients to authenticate, discover services, request service [Sessions](authorization/auth.md#sessions), discover Edge Routers, and to perform basic self-maintenance.
+The [Edge Client API](../../../reference/developer/api/01-edge-client-reference.mdx) is used to allow clients to authenticate, discover services, request service [Sessions](sessions.md#session), discover Edge Routers, and to perform basic self-maintenance.

-Access to the APIs requires [authentication](authentication/auth.md) and results in an [API Session](authentication/auth.md#api-sessions) being returned to the client.
+Access to the APIs requires [authentication](authentication/auth.md) which results in an [API Session](authentication/auth.md#api-sessions) being returned to the client.
 An [API Session](authentication/auth.md#api-sessions) is required to make `edge` connections.

 # Edge Connection Details